-Role profiling is an essential but sometimes complex procedure.
+Role profiling and job analysis are essential but sometimes complex procedures.
 Why make it more difficult with manual processes?
-In todays’ post, we take a look at the advantages of digital profiling methods.
+In today’s’ post, we take a look at the advantages of digital profiling methods.

 In our last post, we looked at key criteria for creating high-quality profiles.
 To recap, they are: